 Locations:

 Prepatellar bursitis is a common and treatable condition that causes the front of your knee to swell.
-It happens when the bursa sac in front of your knee cap becomes inflamed.
-Most cases of prepatellar bursitis can be treated from home with rest.
+It happens when the bursa sac in front of your kneecap becomes inflamed.
+You can treat most cases of prepatellar bursitis from home with rest, ice and elevation.
+But if your symptoms continue or you have an infection, see your healthcare provider.

-Prepatellar bursitis (also called housemaid’s knee, carpet layer’s knee, coal miner’s knee or carpenter’s knee) is inflammation of the bursa (a fluid-filled sac) that is in front of your kneecap (patella).
-Prepatellar bursitis happens when your bursa is frequently irritated, damaged or infected and makes too much fluid.
-The extra fluid causes your bursa to swell and puts pressure on other parts of your knee.
-You can usually “see” prepatellar bursitis because the front of your knee will look swollen.
+Prepatellar bursitis is inflammation of the bursa (a fluid-filled sac) that’s located in front of your kneecap (patella).
+Knee bursitis happens when irritation, infection or damage affects the bursa and it makes too much fluid.
+The extra fluid causes the bursa to swell and puts pressure on other parts of your knee joint.
+You can usually see prepatellar bursitis because the front of your knee looks swollen.

 Advertisement